xcore/sw_serial_to_ethernet/doc/using_the_application.rst

 #.
 Mozilla Firefox

 Device configuration using telnet interface
 -------------------------------------------

-Telnet client can also be used for uart configuration or passing client data to uart channels (and vice versa).
+Telnet client can also be used for UART configuration or passing client data to UART channels (and vice versa).
 These are described as follows:

-Uart configuration
+UART configuration
 ++++++++++++++++++

-A separate telnet socket (default configured to port 23) is used for configuring uart channels via telnet client.
+A separate telnet socket (default configured to port 23) is used for configuring UART channels via telnet client.

 #.
 Open the telnet client (following example uses Hercules 3.2.5)